fwd/nano-to/docs/username-integration.md

 ## Username Renewals

 Renewals are just as easy.
-Lease can be extended at any time, but only the original address can pay for it.
+Lease can be extended at any time, but only by original address.

 ```js
 // npm install axios